Humch/django-auxiliare/docs/index.rst

 Django Auxiliare
 =================

-Django Auxiliare is a reusable application for Django
+Django Auxiliare is a dependency for Django reusable apps

+It isn't made to work alone

+It provide basics functions as static content or login view

 The package is hosted on `PyPI <http://pypi.python.org/pypi/django-auxiliare>`_